 2 Tracy 29 HR 11000 4500 44.55 15500 13750.0

-In Python, there are two ways to delete a column from a Pandas DataFrame.
-Either you can use del function or pop function.
-In this example, we are going to use both these function to delete columns from it.
+There are two ways to delete a column from a DataFrame.
+Either you can use the del or pop function.
+In this example, we will use both these functions to delete columns from it.

 import pandas as pd table = {'name': ['Kane', 'Suresh', 'Tracy'], 'Age': [35, 25, 29], 'Profession': ['Manager', 'Developer', 'HR'], 'Salary': [10000, 14000, 11000], 'basic': [4000, 6000, 4500], 'Sale': [422.19, 200.190, 44.55] } data = pd.DataFrame(table) #print(data) # Delete existing Columns del(data['basic']) print('\n---After Deleting basic Column ---') print(data) x = data.pop('Age') print('\n---After Deleting Age Column ---') print(data) print('\n---pop Column ---') print(x) y = data.drop(columns = 'Sale') print('\n---After Deleting Sale Column ---') print(y)